bowltd/SDK-Tutorials/README.md

 cd SDK-Tutorials
 ```

-## Installation
+## Usage

 ### Step 0: Dependencies

-Navigate to the `Step_0_Dependencies` directory to set up the necessary environment for your chosen language and platform.
+Navigate to the `Step_0_Dependencies` directory to set up the necessary environment for your chosen language and operating system.

 #### C++